 “Dr Allegranti has astute therapeutic ‘sensors’ that surprise me and lift others.
 Her interventions are bold, embodied and political.
 In our collaborative therapeutic work on loss she was willing to put herself on the line, speaking, moving and writing in response to her own losses in a manner that gave space to the group.
 She presented ideas and processes with clarity and sensitivity, aware always of the ‘temperature’ of the room and the need for appropriate pace and pitch”.
-Dr Jonathan Wyatt, Director of Counselling and Psychotherapy, University of Edinburgh.
+Jonathan Wyatt, Professor of Qualitative Inquiry, University of Edinburgh.

 As a United Kingdom Council for Psychotherapy (UKCP) registered practitioner and clinical supervisor, Beatrice is a leader in the field of Dance Movement Psychotherapy (DMP) having introduced a feminist approach – with particular attention to how our unique and intersectional ‘body politics’ influence the therapeutic relationship.
 Bringing her experience as a dancer and choreographer, at the heart of Beatrice’s practice is dance and the creative process.
 Since 2004, a further contribution to the profession has been Beatrice’s development of a relationship between DMP and cognitive neuroscience.
 Beatrice’s ongoing workshops and research publications address all these aspects.

 Over the past twenty years, Beatrice’s clinical experience has involved facilitating therapy groups and one-to-one therapy within a wide range of settings: in outpatient adult mental health within the UK National Health System, for elderly adults with dementia in hospitals and assessment centers, with children who have a wide range of special educational needs as well as those on the autistic spectrum, with adults who have special educational needs, with Palestinian and Israeli adolescents who have experienced trauma as a result of living in conflict zones and across a variety of community contexts in the UK.
 Beatrice is also an experienced facilitator for staff development and training as has worked with teachers, nurses, doctors, social workers, occupational therapists, actors, dancers and directors.